Gamma delta T cells represent a new generation of universal cell therapy

 The current engineered autologous alpha beta T cell products have shown significant efficacy in hematological malignancies; however comparable efficacy in solid tumors is yet to be proven.
 The cell platform and novel targeting approaches Adicet is developing are aimed at harnessing the tumor specific immunity of gamma delta T cells.
-We believe that gamma delta T cells have a superior potential compared to alpha beta T cells to be active in both solid tumors and hematological cancers.
+The Company believes that gamma delta T cells have a superior potential compared to alpha beta T cells to be active in both solid tumors and hematological cancers.

 To date, the use of these cells has been limited because gamma delta T cells represent only a small fraction of the peripheral blood mononuclear cells (1-5%).
 Adicet has developed a proprietary and robust process to activate and expand different subsets of gamma delta T cells to numbers sufficient for utilization in the clinical setting.

 Adicet is engineering gamma delta T cells with chimeric antigen receptors (CARs) and T cell receptors (TCRs) directed to either tumor-specific cell surface or intracellular targets in order to enable the precise engagement and killing of tumor cells.
-Adicet intends to generate multiple clinical product candidates for various hematological and solid tumor cancers.
+Adicet intends to generate multiple clinical product candidates for various hematological and solid tumor cancers, and other diseases.

 Unique ability to generate T Cell Receptor-Like monoclonal antibodies (TCRL’s) directed to the intracellular proteome